Monsanto legal cases: Alachlor

+Roundup

-The active ingredient in RoundUp, the most widely used herbicide, is glyphosate.
+The active ingredient in Roundup, the most widely used herbicide, is glyphosate.
 As of October 30, 2019, there were over 40,000 plaintiffs involved with a suit saying that glyphosate-based herbicides caused their cancer.
 Most of these suits were filed after 2015, when the World Health Organization's International Agency for Research on Cancer (IARC) published a report linking glyphosate to cancer in humans.
-Monsanto denies that RoundUp is carcinogenic.
+Monsanto denies that Roundup is carcinogenic.

 There is limited evidence that human cancer risk might increase as a result of occupational exposure to large amounts of glyphosate, such as agricultural work, but no good evidence of such a risk from home use, such as in domestic gardening.
 The consensus among national pesticide regulatory agencies and scientific organizations, including the European Commission, and the US Environmental Protection Agency (EPA), is that labeled uses of glyphosate are not likely to be carcinogenic to humans.

 In 2016, Monsanto filed a lawsuit objecting to glyphosate being added to California's list of carcinogens.
 In January 2017, the Fresno County Superior Court rejected the case.
 The state of California filed a motion to dismiss the case.
 Monsanto appealed on March 22.

 In 2016, in response to a lawsuit by Emanuel Giglio, the Southern District of California ruled that Giglio's cancer was not Monsanto's fault and that "FIFRA preempted Giglio's claim of a failure to warn the EPA about the dangers of glyphosate".

-In the In re: RoundUp Products Liability multidistrict litigation (MDL) a Daubert hearing was held in March 2018 on general causation as to non-Hodgkin’s lymphoma.
-This case consolidated over 300 federal lawsuits that allege Monsanto did not adequately warn consumers about the risks of using RoundUp.
+In the In re: Roundup Products Liability multidistrict litigation (MDL) a Daubert hearing was held in March 2018 on general causation as to non-Hodgkin’s lymphoma.
+This case consolidated over 300 federal lawsuits that allege Monsanto did not adequately warn consumers about the risks of using Roundup.
 Monsanto argued that plaintiff's claims were based on "junk science" and sought a summary judgment dismissing the cases.
 In July 2018, the federal court judge overseeing the cases ruled that the plaintiffs could proceed with their lawsuits, finding that a reasonable jury could conclude that glyphosate can cause cancer in humans.
 Monsanto's motion for summary judgment was denied.